Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Origin of High-Velocity Features

 Next, we consider whether an enhancement of the \siii~$\lambda$6355~\AA\ line opacity in some region of the high-velocity outer ejecta along the line of sight can explain the HVF.
 Under homologous expansion, this case is accommodated by the following modification to Equation~\ref{eq:vph0}, where $\kappa'/\kappa$ is the enhancement relative to the typical photospheric opacity.

-The observed HVF/PVF velocity ratio of 1.32 before the HVF plateau is replicated by adopting $\kappa'/\kappa \sim$ 12 in the outer ejecta, resulting in identical HVF evolution as what is predicted by the split-velocity model (Section~\ref{subsec:homo}).
-Two mechanisms come to mind that can produce a change in the Si line opacity.
-First, excess \ni56\ in the outer 0.5\% of the ejecta can enhance the ionization and excitation level populations of Si.
+The observed \siii\ HVF/PVF velocity ratio of 1.32 before the HVF plateau is replicated by adopting $\kappa'/\kappa \sim$ 12 in the outer ejecta, resulting in identical HVF evolution as what is predicted by the split-velocity model (Section~\ref{subsec:homo}).
+Two mechanisms come to mind that can produce a change in the line opacity.
+First, excess \ni56\ in the outer 0.5\% of the ejecta can enhance the ionization and excitation level populations of species.
 Second, UV and X-ray photons produced by shock interaction could also alter the level populations.
+However, it is unlikely that either of those mechanisms can explain the co-evolution of HV Si and Ca components (Section~\ref{subsec:hvfid}), as they would have to affect the line opacity of \siii~$\lambda$6355~\AA\ and the \caii\ NIR triplet in the same way.

-These two mechanisms both have difficulties in explaining the observed HVF evolution.
+These two mechanisms also have difficulties in explaining the observed \siii\ HVF evolution alone.
 For the former, it is difficult to imagine that the level populations maintained by a clump of decaying \ni56\ can produce an opacity enhancement that remains constant during the early ($<$ 3.6 days) HVF evolution throughout some specific region of the high-velocity ejecta layers if the region itself is not kinematically distinct from the rest of the ejecta (i.e., resembling split-velocity ejecta).
 For the latter, while simulations of CSM-ejecta interaction that account for changes in the level population can produce somewhat realistic \tas\ HVFs in the regime of optically thin reverse shocks \citep{Mulligan2018mnras}, this typically results in line evolution that differs substantially from the expectation for homologously expanding ejecta with constant ionization and excitation states (i.e., constant opacity).
 Both cases do not readily explain the timing and velocity of the observed HVF plateau.